vocdoni/docs/src/architecture/census-overview.md

 H6-.->HashPubKey3
 ```

 A Merkle Tree allows to efficiently prove that a leave belongs to the tree.
 For a tree of size `N` elements, only `log(N)` elements are needed to generate a proof.
-As an example, a tree with 1 million leaves would only need 20 hashes to proove the inclusion of any leave.
+As an example, a tree with 1 million leaves would only need 20 hashes to prove the inclusion of any leave.

 The tree structure is made of nodes.
 Terminal nodes contain the actual values and the rest of them contain the hash of their two children.
 If a leaf is updated, all its parent nodes are affected.